 - Felony violence, such as murder or rape

-In these type of situations, a private citizen is allowed to legally record the call.
-It can be used as evidence in court to the prosecution a suspect for one of the crimes listed above.
+In these situations, a private citizen is allowed to record the call legally.
+The recording can be used as evidence in court to prosecute a suspect for one of the crimes listed above.

 Contact Our Firm for Help

 The Invasion of Privacy and eavesdropping laws under California Penal Code 632 are complex and often confusing for many people.
-It should be noted that in order to avoid potential criminal or civil penalties, you shouldn't normally privately record a conservation with someone else without letting them know the call is being recorded.
+It's important to note that to avoid potential criminal or civil penalties, you should refrain from privately recording a conversation with someone else without their knowledge.
+This is a key aspect of respecting California's invasion of privacy laws.

 Related Content: